 I wanted to get to know other people who live with T1D because I never really knew any other diabetics when growing up.
 At the same time, I realised more and more how much ignorance and prejudice there is about this disease.
 The fact that people know so little about type 1 diabetes definitely motivated me to raise awareness.

 Moreover, I feel like there are topics which aren’t spoken about.
 Certain “taboo topics” like diabetes and sex or diabetes and menstruation, which I want to raise more awareness about.
 All the positive feedback I get of course encourages me to continue sharing my journey!

 Do you feel self-advocacy in the community will change the overall perception of diabetes in society?

 I am sure that the online diabetes community contributes a lot to the overall perception of diabetes.
 However, I think it would be too optimistic to assume that this alone can change stereotypes and prejudices in society.
 We’ve come a long way but there’s still work to be done.

 What’s your biggest piece of advice for anyone experiencing problems at work due to their chronic illness?

 I’ve never experienced troubles at work because of my T1D, so I will be very careful with answering this question.
 I think, something which helps is finding a colleague you trust and you feel like you can talk about the issue.
 In the best case, you’ll have an open conversation about what went wrong and what can be improved.
 But again – I can’t really speak from experience here.
 Nobody should experience discrimination at the workplace due to a chronic illness.

 How are you doing?

+We hope you enjoyed the interview.
+It is always interesting to hear how people experience life with diabetes.
 Follow @gretastypeone on Instagram to follow her journey of living with type one diabetes.